jamf/Setup-Manager/Docs/Extras.md

 While Setup Manager is running you can open a log window with command-L.

-There are two or three tabs, one for the main Setup Manager log, one showing output from `/var/log/install.log` and (Jamf Pro only) one tab showing output from `/var/log/jamf.log`.
-By default, these log tabs will be summarized to events relevant to the enrollment workflow.
+There are two or three tabs, one for the main Setup Manager log, one showing output from `/var/log/install.log`, one showing configuration profile installation and removal, and (Jamf Pro only) one tab showing output from `/var/log/jamf.log`.
+Some log tabs will be summarized to events relevant to the enrollment workflow.
 You can see the full log content by unchecking the 'Summarize' option.

-Note that both logs will show events that were not initiated by Setup Manager.
-Nevertheless, these events may be relevant to your enrollment workflow.
+Note that the extra logs (Install, Profiles, and Jamf) show events that were not initiated by Setup Manager.
+Nevertheless, these events can be relevant to your enrollment workflow.

-These summarized events will also appear in the Setup Manager log tab and log file, as well as the universal log entries.
+These extra events will also appear in the Setup Manager log tab and log file, as well as the universal log entries.
 Having these events in context at the time they occur in the Setup Manager log is very helpful when trouble-shooting enrollment workflows.

 Setup Manager logs to `/Library/Logs/Setup Manager.log`.
 There are four columns:

 - timestamp (in ISO8601)
 - log level (default, error or fault)
-- category (general, install, network, jamfpro)
+- category (general, install, network, profile, jamfpro)
 - message

 To clean up the main log a little, Setup Manager will only write the output of actions to the Setup Manager log file when an error occurred.
 You can control this behavior with a new top-level preference key `actionOutputLogging`.